 Good to know: Before you blindly get into your car and head towards the High Alpine Road, check the calendar, because this road has opening times!
 It’s open roughly from late April to early November (depending on the weather and snow conditions).

-Really hard one but really good one (see the map on Alltrails)
+Quite a hard hike, but it’s a really good one that only takes 2.5 hours (see the map on Alltrails.com)

 I loved this moderate hike with a beautiful view!